skip to main content

 • Expensive

-“Sometimes new slings can be a bit stiff or crunchy and need breaking in,” notes Brown.
-What really sets the hope&plum ring sling apart is how seriously soft it is from the jump, making it much easier to use, adjust and tighten, particularly for beginners.
-And although it’s soft, it’s still strong and supportive enough to comfortably hold larger babies and toddlers too.
+What really sets the Hope & Plum ring sling apart is how seriously soft it is from the jump, making it much easier to use, adjust and tighten, particularly for beginners.
+"Sometimes new slings can be a bit stiff or crunchy and need breaking in," notes Brown.
+And although it's soft, it's still strong and supportive enough to comfortably hold larger babies and toddlers too.

 This ring sling is size-inclusive, available in three different lengths so all parents and caregivers can find their perfect fit.
-It comes in a huge selection of gorgeous prints, colors and patterns, so it’s easy to snag one that suits your personal style.
-There’s also a tutorials section on the brand’s website with tons of babywearing basics and how-to’s and complimentary virtual fit checks with a babywearing educator so you can learn how to comfortably and safely use your sling, a huge perk.
+It comes in tons of colors and patterns, so it's easy to snag one that suits your personal style.
+There's also a tutorials section on the brand's website with tons of babywearing basics and how-to's and complimentary virtual fit checks with a babywearing educator so you can learn how to comfortably and safely use your sling, a huge perk.

 Additional Specs